Bibliography

 Bilan Carbone® tools

-ABC provides tools enabling any organisation to account for all of its GHG emissions and thus become aware of its main emission categories and its energy vulnerability.
+ABC provides tools enabling any organisation to account for all its GHG emissions and thus become aware of its main emission categories and its energy vulnerability.

 Two tools are available: